square-computersetup/square-computersetup.github.io/_pages/mac-mdm.md

 {% include figure url="/assets/images/mac-safari.png" image_path="/assets/images/mac-safari.png"  %}

-First, you will need to open Safari.
+First, open Safari.
 It should be located in the Dock along the bottom (with a blue compass icon).

 {% include figure url="/assets/images/mac-mdmfixsafari.png" image_path="/assets/images/mac-mdmfixsafari.png"  %}

-Now let's type __newcomputer.square.com/mdmfix__ into the address bar in Safari.
+Now, type __newcomputer.square.com/mdmfix__ into the address bar in Safari.

 {% include figure url="/assets/images/mac-mdmfixdownloads.png" image_path="/assets/images/mac-mdmfixdownloads.png"  %}

-Click [Download](){: .btn .btn--inverse .btn--small} on the page and once the download completes, open the file out of your downloads folder in the Dock.
+Click [Download](){: .btn .btn--inverse .btn--small} on the page.
+Once the download completes, open the file from your Downloads folder in the Dock.

 {% include figure url="/assets/images/mdm-fix.gif" image_path="/assets/images/mdm-fix.gif"  %}

-Click on [Continue](){: .btn .btn--inverse .btn--small} a few times and then [Install](){: .btn .btn--inverse .btn--small} in the package installation display.
+Click [Continue](){: .btn .btn--inverse .btn--small} a few times and then [Install](){: .btn .btn--inverse .btn--small} in the package installation display.
 You may be prompted for your __Laptop Password__ to allow the installation to continue.

 {% include figure url="/assets/images/mac-enrollmentnotification.png" image_path="/assets/images/mac-enrollmentnotification.png"  %}

 If there are no errors during installation, you will see a notification appear in the top-right corner of your screen, near the clock.
-Click on the notification pop-up to open the __System Preferences__ control panel.
+Click on the notification pop-up to open the __System Settings__ control panel.

 If you don't see the notification after 2 minutes: [Click Here](/mac-mdm2){: .btn .btn--success}